How to Convert PDF to PDF/A with ImageGear

 Accusoft’s versatile ImageGear SDK provides enterprise-grade document and image processing functions for .NET applications.
 With support for multiple file formats, ImageGear allows developers to easily convert, compress, and optimize documents for easier viewing and storage.

-ImageGear PDF takes your application’s PDF capabilities to a whole new level, delivering annotation, compliant PDF to PDF/A conversion, and other manipulation tools to meet your workflow needs.
+ImageGear takes your application’s PDF capabilities to a whole new level, delivering annotation, compliant PDF to PDF/A conversion, and other manipulation tools to meet your workflow needs.
 Learn more about how ImageGear can save you time and resources on development by accessing our detailed developer resources.